Sxxxw/BinaryLLMs-Eval/README.md

 # BinLLM-Eval
-Paper： Still a Long Way to Go: An Evaluation of Large Language Model in Binary Code Understanding
+Paper--Still a Long Way to Go: An Evaluation of Large Language Model in Binary Code Understanding